balladeer/effective-enigma/burrow/dumping_ground.md

     + Sase could use biomicroprogramming knowledge to at least realize the stuff getting made is dangerous
 - equipment - receivers, antennae
     + make it obvious that recordings are being made and stored here

+# Early ideas
+Idea: Teens on a neutral space ship.
+They're hanging out, exploring whatever.
+They come across agents aligned to The War and, after being discovered, escape into the deeper parts of the space station.
+(Where they discover great and terrible self-defense / self-destruct mechanisms).
+They return to the space station proper, worried that they'll be recognized, suspicious that any person they see could be bringing the War closer.
+(Orbital RPG)

+## Story Craft

+1. Intro: Ominous (Soldiers / Shipyard)
+2. Dev:
+    - Refuge: community
+    - Innocuous: restricted areas
+3. Twist: Void (Restricted areas + spies)
+4. Reconcile: Ominous (community)

+Two teens navigate life on an ancient space station.

+Exploring the restricted sectors provides an escape from the mass of visiting soldiers.

+(Twist)?
+- chase the painted signs of the spies thinking they are a 'geocache'-like puzzle left by earlier inhabitants
+- they find a stash / hidden cache of spy-related stuff -- run (but don't see) one of the spies

+The soldiers, with their bright colors and loud words, are not the only vector for the War to infect the Burrow.

+# Brainstorm a few structures

+## Refuge, Innocuous, Void, Ominous
+- Teens on the station.
+- Teens exploring restricted areas.
+- Teens find War-aligned cache and discover residents are hiding their support.
+- Teens escape back to unrestricted areas, wary that anyone could War-aligned, a threat to station and home.

+## Refuge, Ominous, Void, Innocuous
+- Teens on the station.
+- While exploring, discover War-aligned cache.
+- Discovered, chased into station.
+- Return to station, paranoid